Your path to academic success as a Māori or Pasifika student is supported through our Mā Tātou space and a Tuākana-Teina programme.

 You’ll also be able to connect with people who know where you’re coming from and care about your success.

-All learners in the Faculty of Business and IT are welcomed into the Mā Tātou space which will be co-managed by the Mā Tātou Foundation Committee, Tuākana and selected senior leaders of the faculty.
+All students are welcomed into the Mā Tātou space which will be co-managed by the Mā Tātou Foundation Committee, Tuākana and selected senior leaders of the school.